 Conclusion

-The Côte d'Or is a department rich in history and fascinating abandoned sites for urbex enthusiasts.
-From the Château de la Rochepot to the abandoned Beaune train station, the Dijon factory and the Châtillon-sur-Seine sanatorium, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+The Côte-d'Or is a department rich in history and fascinating abandoned sites for urban exploration enthusiasts.
+From the Château de la Rochepot to the abandoned train station in Beaune, passing through the factory in Dijon and the sanatorium in Châtillon-sur-Seine, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this department.
 Happy exploring!